MikailINTech/MikailINTech/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Mikail
 ======================================================================================================================================
-Recently graduated student in AI
+Recently graduated student in AI :tea:
 --------------------------------

 Holder of an Engineer's Degree and a Master of Science in AI, I have experience in both research and industry.
 While job hunting, I'm trying to contribute to open source and learn new stuff in Machine Learning.